-virtio device passthrough
+Figure 2.38 Virtio full hardware offloading

+Virtio Device Passthrough

-Virtio device passthrough can be implemented onto a NIC which is supporting or not SR-IOV.
-Like other physical device assignment technics presented in this book, VFIO and IOMMU are used to present the physical device NIC into the guest VM user space.
+Virtio device passthrough can be implemented on a NIC which is supporting or not supporting SR-IOV.
+Like other physical device assignment technology presented in this book, VFIO and IOMMU are used to present the physical device NIC into the guest VM user space.

-Hence, such a virtio physical NIC can be used by a DPDK application running into a virtual instance.
-But, like other virtio device passthrough has also the same limitations for SDN.
-As the host operating system is totally by passed by this mechanism, we cannot interconnect instances using such NIC interface with a SDN virtual router or switch.
+Hence, such a Virtio physical NIC can be used by a DPDK application running in a virtual instance.
+But, like other Virtio device passthrough, this has also the same limitations for SDN.
+As the host operating system is totally by-passed by this mechanism, you cannot interconnect instances using such NIC interfaces with a SDN virtual router or switch.

-The main advantage of Virtio device passthrough is the flexibility it provides for a virtual instance to use transparently either a real physical interface or an emulated one.
-It offers an Open public specification, which provide device fully independent of any specific vendor.
+The main advantage of Virtio device passthrough is the flexibility it provides for a virtual instance to transparently use either a real physical interface or an emulated one.
+It offers an open public specification, which supports devices fully independent of any specific vendor.

-Virtio full HW offloading, can support live migration thanks to virtio, which is not possible to achieve without any specific implementation with SR-IOV.
-But in order to be able to support such a feature, latest virtio specifications (1.1 version) must be implemented onto both QEMU and the NIC hardware used on the cloud infrastructure.
+Virtio full HW offloading, can support live migration thanks to Virtio, which is not possible to achieve without any specific implementation with SR-IOV.
+But in order to be able to support such a feature, the latest Virtio specifications (1.1 version) must be implemented onto both the QEMU and the NIC hardware used on the cloud infrastructure.